-Leg pain can originate from many sources including joint restriction of the spine, pelvis and hips and/or nerve irritation and muscle spasm.
+Sciatica and leg pain can originate from many sources including disc injury, joint restriction of the spine, pelvis and hips and/or nerve irritation and muscle spasm.
 With the use of joint adjusting, muscle stretching and exercise rehabilitation we are able to successfully treat many conditions that give rise to leg pain.

 Sciatica is a term used by many people to describe any pain that radiates into the legs.
 However, do you have true sciatica?
 True sciatica is actually relatively uncommon and there are a host of other less severe conditions that can lead to pain in the legs.
 Examples may include:

 - Lumbar facet sprain

 - Hip pain

 - Muscle strains

 So what is sciatica and what causes it?